openpolis/django-popolo/README.rst

 The standard sql-oriented django ORM will be used.

-From release 1.2,0, django-popolo includes classes that extend the model, although compatibility with the standard is kept.
+From release 1.2.0, django-popolo includes classes that extend the model, although compatibility with the standard is kept.

+Release 2.0.0 introduces a change in how Sources and Links are referred to, that breaks compatibility with the popit importer.

 See the CHANGELOG.md file for more details.